mathjax/MathJax-docs/start.rst

 Using the MathJax Content Delivery Network (CDN)
 ================================================

+The easiest way to use MathJax is to link directly to the public installation available through the MathJax Content Distribution Network (CDN).
+When you use the MathJax CDN, there is no need to install MathJax yourself, and you can begin using MathJax right away.

+The CDN will automatically arrange for your readers to download MathJax files from a fast, nearby server.
+And since bug fixes and patches are deployed to the CDN as soon as they become available, your pages will always be up to date with the latest browser and devices.

 To use MathJax from our server, you need to do two things:

-1. Link MathJax into the web pages that are to include mathematics.
+1. Link to MathJax in the web pages that are to include mathematics.

 2. Put mathematics into your web pages so that MathJax can display it.

-You accomplish the first step by putting
+To jump start, you accomplish the first step by putting

 .. code-block:: html